-At Fivetran, we’re always looking for methods to bolster customer security and the privacy of your data.
-We also urge our customers to follow best practices around data security.
+At Fivetran, we’re always looking for new and better methods of bolstering customer security and data privacy, but we also urge our customers to follow data-security best practices.
 One way to do that is to grant Fivetran, or any other third party, as few permissions to your data as necessary.

 Fivetran customers may limit the SELECT permissions to certain schemas and tables.
 We even let you do that all the way down to the column level with MySQL, Postgres and SQL Server.
 Fivetran encourages similar practices with your data warehouse, too.
 One important caveat is the Amazon Redshift data warehouse.
 If you connect Fivetran with the master/admin user, we will do routine database maintenance on your behalf: VACUUM (DEEP COPY) tables on weekends.

 That said, we understand that security and convenience (accessibility) are always a trade-off, and we try to accommodate this where appropriate.
 That’s why we have introduced a second approach to authenticating Google Sheets when uploading them to your Fivetran supported data warehouse.

 Our original implementation of Google Sheets uses OAuth for authentication.
 OAuth is a method for a user to delegate access for all files to which they have been granted access.
 Some companies, by default, give access to all Google Drive files to all employees.
 As a result, the Google OAuth method for Google Sheets grants Fivetran permission to access all of your company’s Google Spreadsheets, even the ones you haven’t connected to your data warehouse.